QuentiumYT/WikiWorld/README.md

 ## 📥 Installation

 -   Download the source code [here](https://github.com/QuentiumYT/WikiWorld/archive/master.zip)
 -   Download all the assets (pictures) on [my drive](https://drive.google.com/drive/folders/1VHyyi-wa1EeIMbQq8CDt_UO1_-5m8BLe?usp=sharing) and place them alongside the index.php (should be `img/` folder) or use the python script to fetch them

-### ⚠️ Delete `+not_root` if you will run the project local, else keep only files inside `+not_root` and modify the path to the server folder in `index.php`
+### ⚠️ DELETE `+not_root` if you will run the project local, else KEEP ONLY the files inside `+not_root` and modify the path to the server folder in `index.php`

 #### Requirements

 -   PHP >= 5.4
-- Python >= 3.4
+-   Python >= 3.6

 ## 🚀 Usage

 Open a command prompt inside the folder:

 -   Run the PHP server

 ```sh
 $ php -S 127.0.0.1:80
 $ php -S 0.0.0.0:80 # if network server
 ```

-*Open [http://localhost/](http://localhost/) to see the website!*
+_Open [http://localhost/](http://localhost) to see the website!_

 -   Run the Python script for the database (or import db/info2_cars.sql)

 ```sh
 $ python db/fetch_cars.py
 ```

-*Edit the script if the database name should be changed*
+_Edit the script if the database name should be changed_

 ## 🤝 Contributing

-You can contribute by adding some data from any NFSW server using the [website](https://wikiworld.xyz/).
+You can contribute by adding some data from any NFSW server using the [website](https://wikiworld.xyz).

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change or create a new branch.\
 Please make sure to test your suggestions before commiting.